sceckert/presentations/slides/IntroDH-wk8-thu.md

 - Type <pre><code> git clone URL-OF_GITHUB_REPO</code></pre>

-## To add a collaborator to a remote repository
+## To add a collaborator to your remote repository

+- Navigate to the repo on GitHub
+- Click the "Settings" icon (a gear)
+- In the lefthand menu, click "Manage access"
+- Scroll down to invite a collaborator
+- This will allow you both to pull and push to a repo without having to make a "fork" (a copy of the repository) and pull request

 ## Authoring on GitHub